 The opportunities available following completion of the OHE qualification will be different for everyone.
 Some nurses will have their own clinics within their practice, while others might use their qualification as a stepping stone to get into university to train as a hygienist/ therapist.
 Whatever your goal is, make sure that you try to use your qualification to its full potential.

 Here at Dental Nurse Network (DNN), we would like all trained OHEs to get involved in community work.
 After completing my OHE qualification, I decided to use my skills outside of the practice.
 I have been visiting school and nursery now for about three years.
 Knowing that I am making a difference to the oral health of my local community has been extremely rewarding.
 It is also a good advertisement for my dental practice and shows that we are committed to oral health and are trying to make a difference.

 DNN has teamed up with the Dentaid Bright Bites Oral Health promotion programme in British schools.
-We sponsor a minimum of 1000 children per year, and anyone who completes their OHE training with DNN can apply for sponsorship to promote good oral health in their local communities.
+We sponsor a minimum of 1000 children per year and students who have completed their OHE qualification with DNN can apply for sponsorship with DNN.
 You can view more information about Bright Bites here.

 If you are a trained OHE and want to get involved in Bright Bites, you can use all Dentaid’s resources HERE and apply for sponsorship directly with Dentaid.
 Sponsorship includes toothpaste, toothbrushes, balloons and wristbands for the children and a t-shirt for yourself.
 If you have completed your OHE qualification but have not done so with DNN, you should contact Dentaid directly.